transdigiware/blockchain/howto/ibp-v2-deploy-iks-ic.md

 - Check to make sure you are not using the ESR version of Firefox.
 If you are, switch to another browser such as Chrome and retry.
 - If you have a multi-zone region ([MZR](#x9774820){: term}) cluster you need to enable [VLAN spanning](/docs/vlans?topic=vlans-vlan-spanning#manage-vlan-spanning).

 If your cluster is available, select it and click **Next**.
 It might take a few minutes for the console to finish being linked to your cluster.
 When the linking process has finished, click **Launch the IBM Blockchain Platform console** to open the console.
+You are now ready to start exploring the console.